base-org/web/apps/base-docs/docs/hardhat-tools-and-testing/hardhat-debugging/debugging-with-hardhat-sbs.md

      Error: VM Exception while processing transaction: reverted with panic code 0x32 (Array accessed at an out-of-bounds or negative index)
 ```

-Since arrays are 0 index based, it means the maximum number of elements in the array is actually 1 at the position 0 since the condition in the `if` statement considers `<=`.
-It will then try to access the position 1, before it crashes.
+Since arrays are 0 index based, an array with 1 item will store that item at the 0 index.
+In the above example, the `if` statement compares `<=` against the length of the array, so it tries to access the element in position 1, and crashes.

 Here's the simple solution: